SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 #### Process

 After the CFP closed, we made the GitHub repo private.
-This allowed us to tag and sort the submissions without prematurely notifying anyone!
+This allowed us to tag and sort the submissions without prematurely notifying anyone.

 Claudina and I both did a first pass; we tagged some number of submissions for a first pass.
-We chose to not accept almost half of the submissions on our first pass.

-We chose not to accept submissions based on the following factors:
+We chose to not accept almost half of the submissions on our first pass, based on the following factors:

 * a confusing, cryptic, or too terse of a proposal
 * technology/tool specific
 * topics we felt we had seen too often or were not unique
 * topics we felt were not particularly relevant to Sass

 I want to pause here and talk about “topics we felt we’d seen too often,” as this is a hairy subject.
 I firmly believe that (especially as a beginning speaker) you should speak about what you know.
 Even if it’s something that is at many events and has been done many times, there is a time and place for you to give that talk.
 Unfortunately, it is not always at big conferences.
-We absolutely don’t want to discourage anyone from submitting a talk that’s “been done,” but it’s also important, as a conference, to have content that is timely, new, and unique.
+We absolutely don’t want to discourage anyone from submitting a talk that’s “been done,” but it’s also important, as a conference, to have content that is timely and unique.

 We also struggled for a long time over the “technology or tool specific” talks.
-We had so many good submissions that fell in this category, from Compass to Susy to email to Rails...
+We had so many excellent submissions that fell in this category, from Compass to Susy to email to Rails...
 But in the end, we felt that we wanted to focus on Sass: how to use it, how Sass is transforming our work and lives, and how we are transforming Sass, not specific “how to”s.

 Next, we tagged the remaining submissions for a second round.
 This left us with 34.
 Of these, we accepted a handful almost immediately.
 Some just stood out to us, for a variety of reasons, some <em>je ne sais quoi</em> that left us thinking, “we have to see this talk!”

 A few, we had followup questions, ranging from asking to see code excerpts to whether or not the speaker was a first-time speaker or not.
 We followed up with these people privately.